Car wash: Use of chemicals

-Modern car wash facilities, whether tunnel, in-bay automatic, or self-serve, detergents, and other cleaning solutions used are designed to loosen and eliminate dirt and grime.
+In modern car wash facilities, whether tunnel, in-bay automatic, or self-serve, detergents and other cleaning solutions are designed to loosen and eliminate dirt and grime.
 This is in contrast to earlier times, when hydrofluoric acid, a hazardous chemical, was commonly used as a cleaning agent in the industry by some operators.
 There has been a move in the industry to shift to safer cleaning solutions.
-Most car wash facilities are required by law to treat and/or reuse their water and may be required to maintain wastewater discharge permits.
+Most car wash facilities are legally required to treat and/or reuse their water and may be required to maintain wastewater discharge permits.
 This is in contrast to unregulated facilities or even driveway washing (at one's home), where wastewater can end up in the storm drain and, eventually, in streams, rivers, and lakes.

-A chemical car wash, also known as a waterless car wash, uses chemicals to wash and polish car surfaces.
-This method is claimed to be eco-friendly.
-It is recommended only for cars with light dirt accumulation to avoid paint damage.
+A chemical car wash, or waterless car wash, uses chemicals to wash and polish car surfaces.
+This method is claimed to be eco-friendly, but is recommended only for cars with light dirt accumulation to avoid paint damage.

 Mechanized car washes, especially those with brushes, may risk damaging the exterior finish.
-Paint finishes have improved as also car washing processes.
+Paint finishes and car washing processes have improved.
 More facilities utilize "brushless" (cloth) and "touch-free" (high-pressure water) equipment, as well as modern "foam" washing wheels made of closed-cell foam.

 Self-serve car wash

 A self-serve car wash is a simple and automated type of car wash that is typically coin-operated or token-operated self-service system.
 Newer self-service car washes offer the ability to pay with credit cards or loyalty cards.
-The vehicle is parked inside a large, covered bay that is equipped with a trigger gun and wand (a high-pressure sprayer) as well as a foam brush for scrubbing.
-When customers insert coins or tokens into the coin box, they can choose options such as soap, tire cleaner, wax or clear water rinse, all dispensed from the sprayer, or scrub the vehicle with the foam brush.
-The number of coins or tokens inserted determines the amount of time customers have to operate the equipment; in most instances, a minimum number of coins is necessary to start the equipment.
+The vehicle is parked inside a large, sometimes covered, bay equipped with a trigger gun and wand (a high-pressure sprayer) and a foam brush for scrubbing.
+When a customer inserts coins or tokens into the coin box, they can choose options such as soap, tire cleaner, wax, or clear water rinse, all dispensed from the sprayer, or scrub the vehicle with the foam brush.
+The number of coins or tokens inserted determines when customers operate the equipment; in most instances, a minimum number of coins is necessary to start the equipment.
 These facilities are often equipped with separate vacuum stations that allow customers to clean the upholstery and rugs inside their cars.
 Some self-service car washes offer hand-held dryers.

+While self-service car washes offer flexibility and cost savings, they can also present challenges.
+In colder climates, water runoff can freeze in and around the bay, creating potential safety hazards.Moreover, self-serve vacuum stations may harbor various bacteria, including Staphylococcus aureus, Pseudomonas aeruginosa, Listeria monocytogenes, and coliforms such as Escherichia coli.
+These microorganisms can pose health risks, particularly to individuals with compromised immune systems, and may lead to the transfer of contaminants onto vehicle interiors during cleaning.